University College London

 Journal of Communications Disorders

 Journal of Communications Disorders publishes original articles on topics related to disorders of speech, language and hearing.
 Authors are encouraged to submit reports of experimental or descriptive investigations, theoretical or tutorial papers, case reports, or brief communications to the editor.
-Journal of Communications Disorders gives you the option to publish your article open access.
+Special issues are published periodically on timely and clinically relevant topics.

 University College London Ear Institute